-Janet Durbin is an Associate Professor, Department of Psychiatry, University of Toronto and an adjunct in the Institute of Health Policy, Management and Evaluation.
+Dr. Janet Durbin is a scientist with the Slaight Family Centre for Youth in Transition at CAMH.
+She is also an associate professor, Department of Psychiatry, University of Toronto and an adjunct in the Institute of Health Policy, Management and Evaluation.
 She received her PhD at the University of Toronto at the Institute for Medical Science.
 She worked in the Health Systems Research and Consulting Unit at CAMH which bridged the consulting and academic worlds through applied and relevant health services research across Canada.
-In 2004 she was appointed to Independent Scientist and in 2012 she moved to the Provincial System Support Program at CAMH where she continued her research with a focus on application of implementation science methods.
+In 2004, she was appointed to independent scientist and in 2012 she moved to PSSP at CAMH, where she continued her research with a focus on application of implementation science methods.

 Areas of Research